 Gallery & Peace Center - Days Open & Hours

-Due to the virus pandemic, the Gallery & Peace Center are closed until further notice.
+Due to the virus pandemic, the Gallery & Peace Center is closed until September 17th, 2021.
 Updates will be posted on this website, our Facebook page, on the Gallery doors and on our answering machine (313-963-7575).

 Current & Upcoming Gallery Exhibits & Events

 Swords Into Plowshares Peace Center & Gallery Tentatively Reopening In September

 Plans are being made to reopen the Peace Center & Gallery on September 17th with fall exhibits and also having the Galley space available for rentals.
 Look for additional details on both the Swords Into Plowshares web page - www.swordsintoplowsharesdetroit.org and Facebook page - www.facebook.com/swordsintoplowsharesdetroit.

 On May 31st, volunteers from the META Peace Team (), Swords Into Plowshares Peace Center and Gallery (), and Veterans For Peace Chapters 74 – www.vfp74.org and 93 – www.vfp93.org, installed a “Leave No One Behind Mural Project” poster on the west side of downtown Detroit’s Central United Methodist Church www.centralumchurchdetroit.org.